-This appeared to be the future, but artificial intelligence systems are going beyond human nature in a manner that cannot be controlled through both tools that are of the age of Atari 2600 joystick controller and most recent technologies.
+This appeared to be the future, but artificial intelligence systems are going beyond human nature in a manner that cannot be controlled through both tools that are of the age of Atari 2600 joystick controller and most modern technologies.

 How AI is going beyond what human nature can understand

-Do we need to urgently regulate AI?
+Do we need to regulate AI urgently?

 “AI is the rare case where I think we need to be proactive in regulation instead of reactive.
 Because I think by the time we are reactive in AI regulation, it’ll be too late, [—] AI is a fundamental risk to the existence of human civilization.“